bootlin/training-materials/slides/networking-driver-phy/networking-driver-phy.typ

   - Its content is standardized, indicating the capabilities, vendor, model, etc.

-  - Some modules also provide Diagnostics and Montoring over i2c :
+  - Some modules also provide Diagnostics and Monitoring over i2c :
     Temperature, Power output, etc.

 === SFP